libgd/libgd/src/readme.txt

-   In order to resolve any possible confusion regarding the authorship of gd, the following copyright statement covers all of the authors who have required such a statement. _Although his LZW compression code no longer appears in gd, the authors wish to thank David Rowley for the original LZW-based GIF compression code, which has been removed due to patent concerns._ _If you are aware of any oversights in this copyright notice, please contact Thomas Boutell who will be pleased to correct them._
+   In order to resolve any possible confusion regarding the authorship of gd, the following copyright statement covers all of the authors who have required such a statement. _If you are aware of any oversights in this copyright notice, please contact Thomas Boutell who will be pleased to correct them._

 COPYRIGHT STATEMENT FOLLOWS THIS LINE